Department of Behavioral Health and Intellectual disAbility Services

 DBHIDS Systems Integration Unit

-Included in this work are two pillars: internal integration and external integration, and three focus areas: Prioritizing to Address Our Changing Environment (PACE), the DBHIDS strategic plan; addressing the Social Determinants/Drivers of Health; and addressing Trauma, achieving Equity, and engaging Community (TEC).
+Included in this work are two pillars: internal integration and external integration, addressed via our CARE Framework, which stands for Connection, Access, Resilience, and Equity.
 Our work is collaborative and achieved with all divisions across the Department.

 • Organizational Mapping: This project aims to gather and map out information important to making strategic organizationwide decisions.
 As a unit, Systems Integration is taking the time to meet with unit leaders across DBHIDS to gather information about the work and responsibilities of each unit.
 Our analysis will be used to answer a few questions: Where are activities currently housed and how are they implemented?
 Where is there capacity for additional projects?
 What recommendations can we make about reducing or reassigning work appropriately?
 Is there opportunity to eliminate duplicate work and/or align priorities?
 Upon analysis, we will present our findings to members of Executive Management for feedback.
 We will also create a visual representation of the information for DBHIDS staff to use in their work.
 For more information about this project, please contact DBHIDS-PACE@phila.gov